hyqe/flint/README.md

 # Flint <img src="https://static.wikia.nocookie.net/minecraft/images/6/67/FlintNew.png" alt="flint" width="36"/>

 Flint is a key/value store, where the key is the HTTP request path, and the value is the HTTP request body.
+Flint will preserve the Content-Type of the PUT request.
 Flint has three HTTP endpoints.
-Flint will preserve the Content-Type of the PUT request.
-The path is the key.
-The body is the value.

 | Method | Path | Body | Description               |
 | ------ | ---- | ---- | ------------------------- |